thuEcstasy/RL-spec/README.md

     --strategy "progressive"
 ```

+**Note**: if the target model is not Qwen2.5, first modify `generate_trajectory/generation/generate_trajectory_opencodeinstruct_greedy.sh` to customize model path, trajectory data destimation, and input data path (you can download our length-bucketed input data from [this link for code](https://huggingface.co/datasets/JacobiForcing/OpenCodeInstruct_length_sorted) and [this link for math](https://huggingface.co/datasets/JacobiForcing/OpenThought2_length_bucketed)).

+Then adapt from the script `generate_trajectory/generation/qwen2_modeling_jacobi_forcing_greedy.py` to make your target model compatible.

 <p align="center">
   <picture>
     <img src="assets/noise_schedule_and_sequence_packing.gif" width="60%" alt="noise schedule mapping" />
   </picture>
   <br/>
-  <i>fig2: Illustration of the training sequence packing process with an example (linear progressive) noise schedule mapping.</i>
+  <i>fig3: Illustration of the training sequence packing process with an example (linear progressive) noise schedule mapping.</i>
 </p>